zeddo123/infixToPostfix/README.md

 # intopostfix
-This is a simple plugin to convert infix expressions to postfix.
+This is a simple package to convert infix expressions to postfix.

 ## Example usage
 ```go